efonsecab/FairPlayTube/CODING-STANDARDS.md

   * [HttpDelete("[action]")]
   * [HttpGet("[action]")]

+## Accessing API Endpoints
+* use a ClientService class in the "FairPlayTube.ClientServices" project, use the same prefix than the one used in the Controller for a name
+* The client methods must have the same name as the endpoint method

 ## Blazor Pages & components
 * Main code of Blazor pages and components must be placed in the razor.cs file, instead of the .razor file
 * The .razor file must not exit in the .razor file, and instead, the [Route] attribute must be used in the .razor.cs